dojojon/SpookyHouse/readme.md

         show_ghost_at = randomShowTime()
 ```

 6. Try running the game.
 The ghost should disappear.
 Lets now add the code to make it re-appear.
 Similar to the hiding ghosts we will add an if statment to check the ```show_ghosts_at```.
-Add an if statemnt within the check to see if all the ghosts are hidden.
+Add an if statement within the check to see if all the ghosts are hidden.
 We will also need to indent the code that selects a random ghost.

 ```
     if(all(ghost["visible"] == False for ghost in ghosts)):